 For the last 18 months we have also been a host family for Sussex Nightstop and experienced first-hand the incredible service on offer and met the people who we help.
 Wanting to do more inspired me to apply to become a trustee when the opportunity came up.
 I hope I can continue to make a difference to the lives of those on the verge of homelessness as a host and now as Chair of Sussex Nightstop.

-John O’Sullivan Finance Director – I have been a trustee since 2012 and have hopefully brought my experience as a NHS finance director to strengthen the finances of Sussex Nightstop.
+John O’Sullivan, Treasurer – I have been a trustee since 2012 and have hopefully brought my experience as a NHS finance director to strengthen the finances of Sussex Nightstop.
 The growth we have seen over the last ten years unfortunately shows how necessary we are in providing a safe place for people to sleep and we couldn’t do this without hosts who are able to offer up their spare rooms.
 When I hear people’s stories it makes me realise how quickly their circumstances can change and how much they value a safe place to sleep when they need it.

 Peter Wileman – I have been a Nightstop Board member for six years, and was a host for two years prior to this.
 I am the safeguarding lead for the board.

 For the last 15 years I have worked in Community Safety for Brighton and Hove City Council and am currently the Safer Communities Manager for anti-social behaviour, hate crime and exploitation.

 Prior to working in local government I worked in a range of roles addressing substance misuse and rough sleeping, including being the Regional Manager of The Big Issue for three years.